C4MIV3R/c4miv3r.github.io/project_1/README.md

 ![Battle Sheep](http://geekdad.com/wp-content/uploads/2015/06/BattleSheep-featured.jpg)

-# Original copyright Blue Orange Games as seen here:
+# Copyright:
+* I do not own this game.
+Nor do I intend to advertise as such.
+This game was created by Blue Orange Games.
+Link to their store below:
 * [Battle Sheep](http://www.blueorangegames.com/index.php/games/battle-sheep)

 ## Rules